Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel outlook on the utility of disentangled representations, utilizing them as a proxy for auxiliary learning in order to improve the accuracy of a \maintask{} originally solvable only in a single-task fashion.
-Our proposed pipeline facilitates the unsupervised discovery of new tasks from a factorized representation.
-These newly discovered tasks can be readily incorporated into any MTL framework.
-We demonstrate empirically that this approach offers advantageous performance, and we analyze various aspects using ablation studies.
-Our implementation and analysis shed light on the potential of combining disentanglement and MTL for improved performance and generalizability.
+In this paper, we propose a novel perspective on the utility of disentangled representations, utilizing them as a proxy for auxiliary learning in order to improve the accuracy of a \maintask{}, originally solvable only in a \gls{stl} fashion.
+Our proposed pipeline facilitates the weakly supervised discovery of new tasks from a factorized representation.
+These newly discovered tasks can be incorporated into any \gls{mtl} framework, and we empirically show that this offers improved performance on the \maintask{}. \\~\\ {\textbf{Acknowledgments.}} Geri Skenderi is funded by the European Union through the Next Generation EU - MIUR PRIN PNRR 2022 Grant P20229PBZR.
+Furthermore, this study was also carried out within the ``COMMIS5.0: Chatbot e interfacce umano-centriche per l'OttiMizzazione della Manifattura e l'Innovazione nei Servizi 5.0'' Funded by PR Veneto FESR 2021-2027, Obiettivo Specifico 1.1, Azione 1.1.1 ``Rafforzare la ricerca e l’innovazione (in collaborazione) tra imprese e organismi di ricerca'' Sub A ``Rafforzare la ricerca e l’innovazione tra imprese e organismi di ricerca''.